NASCAR Craftsman Truck Series: Tracks

+The San Diego Street Course is set to be added in 2026.

 Television and radio

 The 1995 season's races were nationally televised on ESPN, TNN, ABC and CBS.
 Of the 20-race schedule, TNN aired ten races, while ESPN aired seven races and CBS two, while ABC aired the race at Mesa Marin Speedway as part of its Wide World of Sports program.

 In 2001, NASCAR moved the series exclusively to cable, first with ESPN, and in 2003, switched to Speed, a network which provided supplemental coverage for Fox's coverage of NASCAR events.
 Network television returned to the series from 2007 to 2010 when two races per season (the Kroger 250 at Martinsville and the City of Mansfield 250 at Mansfield, with a race at Fontana replacing Mansfield) airing on Fox as NASCAR on Fox events.
-These broadcasts were discontinued in 2011.
+These broadcasts were discontinued in 2009.

 On August 13, 2013, Speed was converted into Fox Sports 1 (FS1), continuing with all Truck Series race broadcasts, whereas some practice and qualifying sessions were moved to sister channel Fox Sports 2 (FS2).
 For the 2014 season, the Fred's 250 at Talladega had its race broadcast moved from FS1 to the Fox broadcast network.
-For the 2018 season, the UNOH 200 at Bristol aired in primetime on Fox.
+For the 2018 season, the UNOH 200 at Bristol aired in prime time on Fox.
 For the 2020 season, the Clean Harbors 200 aired on Fox.
+In 2022, the CRC Brakleen 150 was moved to Fox.
+In 2023, the Tyson 250 was moved.

-Motor Racing Network has exclusive radio broadcasting rights of the NASCAR Camping World Truck Series.
+As of the 2025 season, the NASCAR Racing Network, a collaboration of Motor Racing Network and Performance Racing Network using their respective staffs and crews at the tracks where each do NASCAR Cup and Xfinity series events, has exclusive radio broadcasting rights to the NASCAR Craftsman Truck Series.
+Distribution is handled by MRN.